CARS-UChicago/IDL_Tomography/docs/source/imagej.rst

 ~~~~~~~~~~~
 There are 2 ImageJ plugins for reading HDF5 files.

-- The first one is the `Freiburg HDF5 plugin`_.
+- The `Freiburg HDF5 plugin`_.
   This plugin can only read datasets smaller than 2 GB, so it is not useful for reading most tomography datasets.
-- The second one is `PSI HDF5 plugin`_.
+- The `PSI HDF5 plugin`_.
-  This version is also limited to reading datasets smaller than 2 GB into "real" ImageJ stacks.
+  This plugin is also limited to reading datasets smaller than 2 GB into "real" ImageJ stacks.
   However, it supports "virtual" ImageJ stacks, which can be any size.
 Virtual stacks are not read into memory
   in their entirety, only the currently selected slice is actually in memory.

-Virtual datasets have these 2 advantages:

-- The required memory is small
-- It is very fast to open files and browse through them

-They also have a major disadvantage:

-- The datasets are read-only.

-  - This means that they cannot be modified and scaled to display unsigned 16-bit data, the way that GSETomo\_.ijm does for
-    netCDF datasets.
+  This plugin is the one that should be used for reading GSECARS tomography data.

 To install the PSI plugin copy the latest jar file from the `PSI HDF5 releases`_ to the ImageJ/plugins folder.
 NOTE: If this is being installed in FIJI, rather than ImageJ it is first necessary to uninstall the Freiburg HDF5 plugin.
 This is explained in the `PSI HDF5 plugin`_ README.md file.

+The PSI plugin can be used directly to read the HDF5 "camera" files containing the flat fields and projections,
+which are unsigned 16-bit integers.

 Open ImageJ and select ``File/Import/HDF5...``.
 This will open a file browser to select an HDF5 file.
 After selecting the HDF file it will open the following window to select which dataset to read: